AISI 304 Grade Stainless Steel

 - DIN 17440 has been replaced by DIN EN 10088-2.

-- Chinese stainless steel grade 0Cr18Ni9 is an old designation, and has been replaced by 06Cr19Ni10.
+- Chinese stainless steel grade 0Cr18Ni9 is an old designation, and has been replaced by the new name 06Cr19Ni10.

 - ASTM A240/A240M – Standard Specification for Chromium and Chromium-Nickel SS Plate, Sheet, and Strip for Pressure Vessels and for General Applications.